a-crookes/ServoArm1/README.md

 2. Setting up a robot in Linux
   2.1 Solidworks to URDF

-# 1. Linux and ROS Kinect
+# 1. Linux and ROS Kinetic
 ## Overview
 This section will provide you with a brief overview of the Linux architecture, an overview of ROS and and how to correctly setup ROS Kinetic distribution.
 ## 1.1 Installing and Setting Up ROS